 We maintain an investment portfolio consisting mainly of U.S. government obligations, funds holding only U.S. government obligations, and corporate obligations with a weighted average maturity of less than 60 days.
 These held-to-maturity securities are subject to interest rate risk.
-However, a hypothetical change in the interest rate of 10% would not have a material impact to the fair values of these securities at February 20, 2009 primarily due to their short maturity and our intent to hold the securities to maturity.
+However, a hypothetical change in the interest rate of 10% would not have a material impact to the fair values of these securities at May 15, 2009 primarily due to their short maturity.